What is the main source of law authorising this entity form?

 The Board of Directors has exclusive and full powers to represent the Company.

-Initially, the members of the Board of Directors are appointed at incorporation of the Company or founding Shareholders General Meeting and afterwards may be appointed by way of resolution by the Shareholders General Meeting (Assembleia Geral de Acionistas).
-Generally, members of the Board of Directors are dismissed and replaced by way of resolution by the Shareholders General Meeting or termination of their mandate.
+Initially, the members of the Board of Directors are appointed at the incorporation of the Company or at the founding Shareholders General Meeting and afterwards may be appointed by a resolution adopted by the Shareholders General Meeting (Assembleia Geral de Acionistas).

-Members of the Executive Board of Directors (Conselho de Administração Executivo), if not appointed under the Company’s Articles of Associations, are appointed by the General and Supervisory Board (Conselho Geral e de Supervisão) or by the Shareholders General Meeting, if so provided by the Company’s Articles of Association.
+Members of the Executive Board of Directors (Conselho de Administração Executivo), if not appointed under the Company's Articles of Associations, are appointed by the General and Supervisory Board (Conselho Geral e de Supervisão) or by the Shareholders General Meeting, if so, provided by the Company's Articles of Association.

 Generally, the members of the Executive Board of Directors are dismissed by the appointing corporate body.